 Collusion with Public and Private Ownership and Innovation

-We argue that public ownership helps firms collude and engage in rent seeking.
-However, the option to collude on existing technologies reduces the commitment to develop new ones, and could destroy firm value.
-We show that the latter effect dominates when a new technology's expected profitability is intermediate, public ownership destroys value enhancing innovations and private ownership dominates.
-The collusion that public ownership facilitates increases firm value for technologies appearing either only marginally or very attractive, resulting in a U-shaped relation between the attractiveness of innovation and public ownership.
-While buying equity stakes also facilitates collusion, it is an imperfect substitute.
+We argue that public ownership helps firms avoid head-to-head competition.
+However, collusion opportunities on existing technologies reduce the commitment to develop new ones, and could destroy firm value.
+We show that the latter effect dominates when a new technology's expected profitability is intermediate, in which case private ownership is optimal.
+Opportunities to avoid competition increase firm value when new technologies appear either only marginally or very attractive, resulting in a U-shaped relation between the attractiveness of innovation and public ownership.
+While buying equity stakes also reduces competition, it is an imperfect substitute.
 Our main predictions are consistent with empirical patterns and shed light on several puzzling stylized facts.

 Keywords: Public and Private Ownership, Innovation, Collusion